Bring back the natural feel to damaged teeth

 Filling Cost in Allentown

-With usual insurance plans, you can expect to pay between $0 to $100+.
-Without insurance the cost can range from $120 to $300 and more, especially for multiple fillings done at once.
+Insurance coverage varies by company and benefit plan.
+At the time of your visit, a more accurate estimate can be given.
+Without insurance the cost can range from $250 to $550 and more, especially for multiple fillings done at once.

 These are the factors we consider when determining the actual cost:

 - The number of fillings needed

 - The cavity’s location

 - If new X-rays are required or not

 - The current oral health